EpikCord/EpikCord.py/docs/docs.rst

 def add_section(self: Any, section: Any) -> None

 def change_presence(self: Any, presence: Any) -> None

 def channel_create(self: Any, data: dict) -> None

 def close(self: Any) -> None

 def command(self: Any, name: Any, description: Any, guild_ids: Any, options: Any) -> None

-def component(self: Any, custom_id: str) -> NoneExecute this function when a component with the `custom_id` is interacted with.
+def component(self: Any, custom_id: str) -> None
+Execute this function when a component with the `custom_id` is interacted with.

 def connect(self: Any) -> None

 def event(self: Any, func: Any) -> None

 def get_event_callback(self: Any, event_name: str, internal: Any) -> None

 def guild_create(self: Any, data: Any) -> None

 def guild_delete(self: Any, data: dict) -> None

 def guild_member_update(self: Any, data: Any) -> None

 def guild_members_chunk(self: Any, data: dict) -> None

 def handle_close(self: Any) -> None

 def handle_event(self: Any, event_name: Any, data: dict) -> None

 def handle_events(self: Any) -> None

 def heartbeat(self: Any, forced: Any) -> None

 def identify(self: Any) -> None

 def interaction_create(self: Any, data: Any) -> None

 def login(self: Any) -> None

 def message_command(self: Any, name: Any) -> None

-def message_create(self: Any, data: dict) -> NoneEvent fired when messages are created
+def message_create(self: Any, data: dict) -> None Event fired when messages are created

 def ready(self: Any, data: dict) -> None

 def reconnect(self: Any) -> None

 def request_guild_members(self: Any, guild_id: int, query: Any, limit: Any, presences: Any, user_ids: Any, nonce: Any) -> None

 def resume(self: Any) -> None

 def send_json(self: Any, json: dict) -> None

 def unload_section(self: Any, section: Any) -> None

 def user_command(self: Any, name: Any) -> None

 def voice_server_update(self: Any, data: dict) -> None

 def wait_for(self: Any, event_name: str, check: Any, timeout: Any) -> None

 ClientApplication